Arrange a callback

 As our solicitors only take on claims that have a reasonable chance of success, it is quite unusual for tennis elbow claims to require court hearings.
 Because of the expense involved, both parties in the claim will usually try to settle the case amicably.
 A court hearing would only be required if an agreement couldn’t be reached on liability for your injuries of the size of any compensation amount.

 We hope that you have found this tennis elbow compensation claims guide useful.
-If you’d like to begin a claim or discuss your options with us, please call today on 0800 652 1345.
+To discuss your options with us, please call today on 0800 652 1345.

 If your case is suitable, we’ll ask one of our No Win, No Fee solicitors to talk with you.
 If they agree to represent you, they’ll do all they can to secure compensation for you as quickly as possible.